MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-sysprep-capture-deploy.md

     makewinpemedia /ufd C:\WinPE P:
     ```

-    Where P: is the USB drive with the WinPE Partition.
+    Where *P:* is the USB drive with the WinPE Partition.
 This command formats the partition and erase any data that's on it.

 1. Move the USB flash drive from the Technician PC to the reference IoT device.

-> [!TIP]
-> If you have a different keyboard layout, you can change the keyboard layout by running `wpeutil setKeyboardLayout 0816:00000816` where the **language:keyboard** pair list for your desired layout can be found in [Input locales](/windows-hardware/manufacture/desktop/default-input-locales-for-windows-language-packs).
-Then run `winpeshl.exe` from the WinPE Command Prompt to ensure the new layout is applied to the current session.

 ### Boot the IoT reference device to WinPE and capture the Windows IoT Enterprise OS image